Alamofire + AlamofireObjectMapper

 }

-automatically map api responses to these types.
+These API-specific types have mapping logic that can automatically map API responses to these types.
 They also have a convert()

-function to map them to app-specific types.
+function to map them to domain-specific types.

 Besides this, ApiMovie